 Your facilities management team plays a crucial role and is likely aggressively evaluating how to implement changes recommended to create ‘healthy buildings’.
 In addition to evaluating all types of physical space suitability from how occupied spaces are ventilated, redesigning airflow around workstations to minimize shared air, how often air filters are changed and what type are used, the humidity range maintained, entry and exit routes, employee (and potentially visitor) check-in procedures, and more.

-The workforce management team has an equally crucial role to play, by using existing capabilities in new ways and considering the use of Workforce Management capabilities that may be new to you.
+The workforce management team has an equally crucial role to play, by using existing capabilities in new ways and considering the use of call centre workforce management capabilities that may be new to you.

-If you want more information on the Reserve option to Alvaria Workforce Management, contact us today.
+If you want more information on the Alvaria Workforce Reserve option, contact us today.